Carrefour-Group/elastic-phenix-operator/README.md

 # Overview

-`Elasticsearch Phenix Operator` is a kubernetes operator to manage `elasticsearch` Indices and Templates lifecycle.
+`Elasticsearch Phenix Operator` is a kubernetes operator to manage `elasticsearch` Indices, Templates and Pipelines lifecycle.

 Supported Elasticsearch versions are:
   *  Elasticsearch 8+